 1. Adapt What You Already Have

 Living in an increasingly globalized world means that traditional onboarding processes can be impractical.
-While these face-to-face processes work for situations where your employees are working back in the physical office, it leaves gaps in your preparation of training and onboarding remote teams.
-In today’s work environment, it is necessary to have plans in place for onboarding new hires across various situations - those working remotely indefinitely, those transitioning back to the office in due time, and those that are back to the office full-time.
+While these face-to-face processes work for situations where your employees are working back in the physical office, they leave gaps in your preparation for training and onboarding remote teams.
+In today’s work environment, it is necessary to have plans in place for onboarding new hires across various situations - those working remotely indefinitely, those transitioning back to the office in due time, and those who are back to the office full-time.

 There’s some good news with this; you can utilize and adapt your current process to fit each of these situations.
 Rather than start fresh and create entire new onboarding processes, organizations can use their ongoing process and modify aspects to fit each new hire better.
 Your current onboarding plan is in place for a reason.
 Look at what aspects are critical to your employee’s success and find ways to incorporate these into a virtual training format.

 Onboarding new employees in today’s environment requires more adaptability and consolidation than in the past.
 The average onboarding process includes 54 tasks, leading to lengthy and complicated procedures for remote hires.
 Look through your onboarding tasks and find areas where you can consolidate and simplify your process.